The Pure Land

-The Pure Land is a novel written by David Foster.
-The novel was published in 1974, and was Foster's first.
+The Pure Land is the 1974 debut novel written by David Foster.

 It was the winner of the first The Age Book of the Year award.

+Synopsis

-It is divided into four parts.
+The novel is divided into four parts.
 Part One is set in 1930s Katoomba, New South Wales where the middle-aged landscape photographer Albert Manwaring travels to America with his daughter.
 Part Two, during the 1960s, focuses on Manwaring's daughter, Jean (or Janet) living in America and discusses originality of art, especially Australian, European and American art.
 In Part Three, in 1970, Janet's son, Danny, becomes a scientist and intellectual, Albert Manwaring's antithesis.
 In Part Four Danny intends to move to Australia, where his family is originally from, and ends up in Katoomba.

+Publication history

+Following the novel's initial publication by Macmillan in 1974, it was reprinted as follows: